drewharvey/css-grid-example/bower_components/vaadin-grid/README.md

 <img src="https://github.com/vaadin/vaadin-grid/raw/master/grid.gif">

-## Contributing
+## Running demos and tests in browser

 1. Fork the `vaadin-grid` repository and clone it locally.

 1. Make sure you have [npm](https://www.npmjs.com/) installed.

-1. When in the `vaadin-grid` directory, run `npm install` to install dependencies.
+1. When in the `vaadin-grid` directory, run `npm install` and then `bower install` to install dependencies.

-## Running demos and tests in browser

-1. Install [polyserve](https://www.npmjs.com/package/polyserve): `npm install -g polyserve`

-1. When in the `vaadin-grid` directory, run `polyserve --open`, browser will automatically open the component API documentation.
+1. Run `polymer serve --open`, browser will automatically open the component API documentation.

 1. You can also open demo or in-browser tests by adding **demo** or **test** to the URL, for example: